goatedroot/ctf/proofs/README.md

 # proof

-pwned proofs of the machines i've rooted.
+pwned proofs of the machines i've rooted. only HTB for now

-only HTB for now — i started screenshotting properly a bit late so not everything is here, but everything going forward will be.
+I started screenshotting rooted machines a bit late so not everything is here, but everything going forward will be.